anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

   build sizes for a selection of its modules under different compile time configurations.
 - [`plot_common.py`](./plot_common.py): Base module for all plotting (`plot_*.py`) scripts.
-- [`plot_pkt_sizes.py`](#plot_pkt_sizespy): Plots the link layer packet sizes of the different message types seen in our [`comp` experiments] as depicted in Figure 7 in our paper.
+- [`plot_pkt_sizes.py`](#plot_pkt_sizespy): Plots the link layer packet sizes of the different message types seen in our [`comp` experiments] as depicted in Figure 6 in our paper.
 - [`plot_pkt_sizes_coap.py`](#plot_pkt_sizes_coappy): Plots the link layer packet sizes of the different message types seen in our [`comp` experiments] when using block-wise or GET method as depicted in Figure 13 in our paper.
-- [`plot_pkt_sizes_hypo.py`](#plot_pkt_sizes_hypopy): Plots the link layer packet sizes of the different message types similar to Figure 7 in our paper for different hypothetical packet headers in the lower layers and based on the key statistical values for name lengths in DNS from Section 3 of our paper.
+- [`plot_pkt_sizes_hypo.py`](#plot_pkt_sizes_hypopy): Plots the link layer packet sizes of the different message types similar to Figure 6 in our paper for different hypothetical packet headers in the lower layers and based on the key statistical values for name lengths in DNS from Section 3 of our paper.
-- [`plot_pkt_sizes_slides.py`](#plot_pkt_sizes_slidespy): Plots the link layer packet sizes of the different message types seen in our [`comp` experiments] similar to Figure 7 in our paper but split up for slide decks that compare the packet sizes to the resolution time CDFs generated with [`plot_comp_cdf.py`](#plot_comp_cdfpy).
+- [`plot_pkt_sizes_slides.py`](#plot_pkt_sizes_slidespy): Plots the link layer packet sizes of the different message types seen in our [`comp` experiments] similar to Figure 6 in our paper but split up for slide decks that compare the packet sizes to the resolution time CDFs generated with [`plot_comp_cdf.py`](#plot_comp_cdfpy).
 - [`plot_build_sizes.py`](#plot_build_sizespy): Using the output of
-  [`collect_build_sizes.py`](#collect_build_sizespy) it plots the build sizes of the different compile-time configurations for the [DoC client] as depicted in Figure 8 of our paper.
+  [`collect_build_sizes.py`](#collect_build_sizespy) it plots the build sizes of the different compile-time configurations for the [DoC client] as depicted in Figure 5 of our paper.
 - [`plot_baseline.py`](#plot_baselinepy): Plots DNS query timestamp to resolution time, similar to Figure 2 in [An Empirical Study of the Cost of DNS-over-HTTPS by Böttger et al.][10.1145/3355369.3355575] for the [`baseline` experiments].
-- [`plot_baseline_trans.py`](#plot_baseline_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 12 in our paper for the [`baseline` experiments].
+- [`plot_baseline_trans.py`](#plot_baseline_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 11 in our paper for the [`baseline` experiments].
-- [`plot_comp_cdf.py`](#plot_comp_cdfpy): Plots the resolution time CDFs for the non-block-wise [`comp` experiments] as depicted in Figure 9 in our paper.
+- [`plot_comp_cdf.py`](#plot_comp_cdfpy): Plots the resolution time CDFs for the non-block-wise [`comp` experiments] as depicted in Figure 7 in our paper.
-- [`plot_comp_cdf_blockwise.py`](#plot_comp_cdf_blockwisepy): Plots the resolution time CDFs for block-wise runs of the [`comp` experiments] as depicted in Figure 10 in our paper.
+- [`plot_comp_cdf_blockwise.py`](#plot_comp_cdf_blockwisepy): Plots the resolution time CDFs for block-wise runs of the [`comp` experiments] as depicted in Figure 15 in our paper.
-- [`plot_comp_trans.py`](#plot_comp_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 12 in our paper for the [`comp` experiments].
+- [`plot_comp_trans.py`](#plot_comp_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 11 in our paper for the [`comp` experiments].
-- [`plot_max_age_cdf.py`](#plot_max_age_cdfpy): Plots the resolution time CDFs for the [`max_age` experiments], as depicted in Figure 14 in our paper.
+- [`plot_max_age_cdf.py`](#plot_max_age_cdfpy): Plots the resolution time CDFs for the [`max_age` experiments], similar to Figures 7 and 15 in our paper.
-- [`plot_max_age_link_util.py`](#plot_max_age_link_utilpy): Plots a link utilization plot with distance to sink to bytes and L2 frames, respectively, as depicted in Figure 11 in our paper for [`max_age` experiments].
+- [`plot_max_age_link_util.py`](#plot_max_age_link_utilpy): Plots a link utilization plot with distance to sink to bytes and L2 frames, respectively, as depicted in Figure 10 in our paper for [`max_age` experiments].
-- [`plot_max_age_trans.py`](#plot_max_age_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, as depicted in Figure 12 in our paper for the [`max_age` experiments].
+- [`plot_max_age_trans.py`](#plot_max_age_transpy): Plots a transmission graph with the DNS query timestamp to event time offset to DNS query, as depicted in Figure 11 in our paper for the [`max_age` experiments].
 - [`plot_done.py`](#plot_donepy): Plots a matrix of all possible and required experiment run configurations and how many of each are still missing for the full set of 10 runs.